nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods: Practical implementation

-In this section, we briefly comment on the necessary changes to the algorithms introduced in \Cref{sec:nlKrylov} necessary to solve matrix-valued problems.
-First, as mentioned above, we have to replace the inner products and norms in every method by their Frobenius equivalents.
-Note that in {\sc MATLAB}, the inner product $\langle X,Y\rangle$ can be computed efficiently in $\mathcal{O}(np)$ flops using Secondly, every matrix-vector multiplication involving the Jacobian $J(x)$ has to be replaced by the evaluation of the Fr\'echet derivative $L(X,\Delta{X})$, which can be performed efficiently using a finite difference approximation
+Drawing on the fact that global Krylov subspace methods (see e.g. \cite{JbiMS1999,WanG2007,ZadTW2019}) implicitly vectorize the matrix-valued equations, we can easily implement slight modifications of \textit{nlKrylov} methods to solve matrix-valued problems of the form

-if no explicit formula is available.
+Although this extension of the algorithmic framework yields a powerful, memory-efficient tool for solving general nonlinear matrix equations, the idea follows naturally and is deferred to keep the discussion focused.
+Detailed descriptions of the algorithms can be found in the supplementary material; we will just briefly comment on the modifications and their implementation.
+First, we have to replace the inner products and norms in every method by their Frobenius equivalents.
+Note that in {\sc MATLAB}, the inner product $\langle X,Y\rangle_F:=\mathrm{tr}(X^TY)$ can be computed efficiently in $\mathcal{O}(np)$ flops using Secondly, every matrix-vector multiplication involving the Jacobian $J_f(x)z$ has to be replaced by the Fr\'echet derivative $L_F(X,Z)$, which can be computed efficiently using a finite difference approximation similar to \eqref{eq:matrixfreederivative} if no explicit formula is available.
 If there is a need for a high-accuracy approximation, the complex step approximation